-As back stories go, it’s a good one: pioneering 70s feminist rock band battles prejudice and hard times, playing sophisticated, political songs in pre-Thatcher-era UK.
+As backstories go, it’s a good one: pioneering 70s feminist rock band battles prejudice and hard times, playing sophisticated, political songs in the pre-Thatcher-era UK.
 Nigh on 40 years later, they finally reunite to record an album.
 That album sits on a shelf for a decade, only to be released during one of the most turbulent years imaginable.
 Back in 1975-1976, The Stepney Sisters, living in a squat in London, played over 50 gigs as an all-female rock band.
 They became highly involved in the women’s liberation movement, performed live at the Women’s Free Art Alliance and the National Women’s Liberation Conference, ran workshops, and handed out pamphlets containing their progressively-minded lyrics.

 Despite being together as a working unit for only 18 months, the bond was strong enough to see them reunite in 2010 to lay down a full set.
 After a tortuous journey, that record is, at last, seeing the light of day, via the UK’s independent Alcopop!
 Records.

 Is The Stepney Sisters’ self-titled debut worth the wait?
 Opener “Never Get To Heaven” sets off with a surprisingly funky feel, pitched somewhere between early Motown and slick, 80s soul.
 It’s a well-crafted track, which rolls and bounces with jazzy guitar and uplifting lyrics, swinging horns, and plenty of fun.
 “Sisters” ups the funk ante further, with deep bass and vamping piano.
 Sounding almost like Annie Lennox / Eurythmics, albeit with a slightly grittier edge.
 “Find a sister, meet her, find a sister, greet her,” harmonize the band, before sax and guitar come together and swirl around for a few bars.